Can’t decide which wine is right for you or need help with your order? Please call so we can help

 Californian Pinot Noirs have a good reputation and there are some fine examples but I like to look a little further north in the USA - to Oregon and the Willamette Valley American Viticultural Area* ("AVA") which produces around 88% of Oregon's Pinot Noir.
 It is a true cool climate area, cooler and wetter than California but with longer hours of sunlight and a big difference between day and night temperatures which leads to fresher wines with more pronounced fruit.

-A classic cool climate Pinot Noir nose - ripe cherry, crunchy raspberry and blueberry with savoury mushroom & "forest-floor" aromas.
-Flavours are just as complex and fruit continues to dominate; the finish is long and dry with cranberries and blueberries.
-There is great balance - alcohol in Oregon Pinot Noirs can be high but here it is restrained at 13%; acidity is fairly high making it quite refreshing and tannins are fine and well integrated.
-Though fuller in body than some Burgundies, this Pinot is medium-bodied rather than heavy with a really velvety smooth texture which makes it a very elegant wine.
+A classic Oregon Pinot Noir nose - ripe fruits like cherry, crunchy raspberries, redcurrant and blueberries with savoury mushroom & "forest-floor" notes.
+Flavours are just as complex and juicy fruits continue to dominate though the wine is lovely and light; the finish is long and dry with cranberries and blueberries.
+There is great balance - alcohol in Oregon Pinot Noirs can be high but here it is restrained at 13%; acidity is high making it very refreshing and tannins are fine and well integrated.
+This Pinot is medium-bodied rather than heavy with a really silky smooth texture which makes it a very elegant wine.

 * N.B.
 AVAs indicate the origin of a wine; there are however no regulations that need to be followed to use the classification as is the case in France for example.